PACES Team Takes Bronze Medal at SUNY Culinary Summit

-POTSDAM, NY (07/07/2017) (readMedia)-- SUNY Potsdam was represented by four PACES Dining Service managers at the SUNY Culinary Summit competition held on the University at Buffalo campus in June.
+BUFFALO, NY (06/22/2018) SUNY Potsdam was represented by four PACES Dining Service managers at the SUNY Culinary Summit competition held on the University at Buffalo campus from June 12 to 14.

-The team of four dedicated chefs from Potsdam Auxiliary and College Educational Services took home the bronze medal for their performance at the event.
+The team of four dedicated chefs from Potsdam Auxiliary and College Educational Services (PACES) took home a bronze medal for their performance at the competition, which was sanctioned by the American Culinary Federation.

-The PACES crew included team captain John VanKennen (manager of Thatcher Kitchen), joined by team members Amy Hazen (manager of Bowman Kitchen/Commissary), Melanie Rogers (assistant manager of the Student Union Dining Court) and Joel Brown (manager of Becky's Place and Tim Hortons).
+The SUNY Potsdam team included team captain John VanKennen (manager of Thatcher Kitchen), joined by team members Amy Hazen (manager of Bowman Kitchen/Commissary), Nathan Shene (assistant manager of the Student Union Dining Court) and Joel Brown (manager of Becky's Place and Tim Hortons).

 About SUNY Potsdam: